therealbstern/apcupsd/doc/manual/manual.rst

 passed, and the command repertoire doesn't include any self-tests.

-Because it is easy to configure a serial cable incorrectly in such a way as to cause premature shutdowns of the UPS power, we {
-strongly} recommend, especially for voltage- signaling (dumb) UPSes, that you do most of the initial testing with your computer plugged into the wall rather than your UPS.
+Because it is easy to configure a serial cable incorrectly in such a way as to cause premature shutdowns of the UPS power, we *strongly* recommend, especially for voltage- signaling (dumb) UPSes, that you do most of the initial testing with your computer plugged into the wall rather than your UPS.
 Thus if the UPS power is suddenly shut off, your computer will continue to run.
 We also